 Omeka 2.0 and newer

-- Open the .htaccess file in the root of your Omeka installation, find the following line, and uncomment it (that is, remove the `#` sign):
+- Find the following line in the section titled "Error Reporting", and uncomment it (that is, delete the `#` sign):

 # SetEnv APPLICATION_ENV development